“Shakespeare” & The Ornaments of Virtue Part II

 Inebriate our souls at the inexhaustible fountain of contentment that always delights and never satiates and that gives a taste of true blessedness to whoever drinks from its living and limpid waters.
 With the rays of your light cleanse our eyes of their misty ignorance, so that they may no longer prize mortal beauty but know that the things which they first thought to see are not, and that those they did not see truly are.

 Accept the sacrifice of our souls; and burn them in the living flame that consumes all earthly dross, so that wholly freed from the body they may unite with divine beauty in a sweet and perpetual bond and that we, liberated from our own selves, like true lovers can be transformed into the object of our love and soar above the earth to join the feast of the angels, where, with ambrosia and immortal nectar for our food, we may at last die a most happy death in life, as did those ancient Fathers whose souls, by the searing power of contemplation, you ravished from their bodies to unite with God.
-(340-342, italics mine) [xxiv]
+(340-342, italics mine) [xvi]

 In this cosmic vision, the ultimate aim of human existence is to “unite with divine beauty,” to “be liberated from our own selves,” and be “transformed into the object of our love,” and through the “searing power of contemplation” at last, veritably, “unite with God”.
 We see this ecstasy expressed in St. Symeon the New Theologian’s Hymns of Divine Eros.
 St. Symeon died only a few decades before the Great Schism between the East and West, (949-1022 AD).
 In his Hymns, we read: